Stock Research

 Porter’s Five Forces Analysis of Urban Company

-Porter’s Five Forces Analysis of Urban Company - Finology Recipe Blog
+Porter’s Five Forces Analysis of Urban Company | Finology Recipe

 1. High bargaining power of customers: Customers have high bargaining power in the industry, as they can easily switch to competing platforms or a local home service provider if prices or service quality do not meet expectations.
 Their price sensitivity and the availability of alternatives compel Urban Company to maintain competitive pricing and high service standards to ensure customer retention.